chop-dbhi/avocado/README.md

 ##### Editable

 - `f.enumerable` - A flag denoting if the field's data is composed of an enumerable set.
-During a [sync](avocado-sync), each field's data is evaluated based on the internal type and the size of the data (number of distinct values).
+During a [init](avocado-init), each field's data is evaluated based on the internal type and the size of the data (number of distinct values).
 By default, if the field is a `CharField` and has `SYNC_ENUMERABLE_MAXIMUM` or less distinct values, this will be set to `True`.
 - `f.searchlable` - A flag denoting if the field's data should be treated as searchable text.
 This applies to `TextField`s and `CharField`s which don't meet the requirements for being `enumerable`.

 ##### Read-only